mindwind/my-draft/note/english_phrases.md

   The problem can be big enough to hold back a country's development.  阻碍 Social censure is an effective means of helping her help herself.
 Don't hold back.  犹豫不决

+## Hand
+- hand sth. over to sb  移交
+  I'll hand the house keys over to you tomorrow.

 --------------------------------------------------------------------------------

 ## In
+- in the hands of  在...掌控中
+  The rescue operation was in the hands of the fire fighters.

 - in breach of  违背
   Your company are in breach of the contract.